Progesterone

 It's important to understand that not all of the questions surrounding combined HRT and breast cancer risk have been answered.
 If you've had breast cancer or have a history of it in your family, discuss your risk with your health care professional.

-Combination birth control pills are typically not an appropriate treatment choice if you are over 35 and smoke, have high blood pressure, have a history of blood clots in your lungs or are highly sensitive to side effects of this medication, such as headaches.
+Combination birth control pills are typically not an appropriate treatment choice if you are over 35 and smoke, have high blood pressure, have a history of migraine with aura or blood clots in your lungs or you are highly sensitive to side effects of this medication, such as headaches.
 Smoking while taking combination birth control pills significantly increases your risk of heart attack and stroke.

 Ortho Evra is a weekly prescription patch that releases norelgestromin (a progestin hormone) and ethinyl estradiol (an estrogen hormone) through the skin into the blood stream to prevent pregnancy.
 Each patch is worn for one week.
 On the same day of the week you start the patch, replace it with another.
 After three weeks (and three new patches) you have a week that is patch-free, during which you get your period.
-Recent evidence suggests that its total hormone content is higher than lower dose pills.
-You should discuss this with your health care professional.
+Ortho Evra contains higher levels of estrogen than lower dose birth control pills, and the FDA approved additions to the patch's label addressing an increased risk of blood clots associated with its use.
+You should discuss this and other potential risks with your health care professional.

 Side effects may include breast tenderness, headache, a reaction at the application site, nausea and emotional changes.
 Other risks are similar to those from using birth control pills, such as an increased risk of heart attack, blood clots and stroke, particularly in women who smoke and/or have a history of these conditions.